 What About Tor Network?

 While Tor offers a high degree of privacy, this shield comes at the expense of speed loss, bouncing your data transmission all over the internet for a very long time, causing delays and buffering.
-Even a simple download from torrent sites can congest the Tor network enough to upset not only one, but many seeders.
+In addition, even a simple download from torrent sites can congest the Tor network enough to upset not only one but many seeders.